Growing up a Brethren girl and marrying a Mennonite, I’ve had many opportunities to answer this question: why do you wear that thing on your head?

 When Paul was writing his epistles, he would address to that specific church the areas in which they struggled.
 The head covering most likely was one the Corinthian church was in danger of parting with.
 And Paul was admonishing them in this verse to not be contentious (full of strife; going their own way) concerning this ordinance.
 A church needs to be one of unity in heart and a contentious heart is one that is selfish and desires to go its own way.

 Now you know why some women cover their heads.
-I believe the importance of this ordinance is fast slipping away amongst the “freedom” so often proclaimed in contemporary Christianity today.
+I believe the importance of this ordinance is fast slipping away among the “freedom” so often proclaimed in contemporary Christianity today.
 What they don’t teach is that true freedom comes from a heart that is wholly and completely submitted to the Lord and the teachings of His Word.

 So how do we get it back?